 Jill operates her own conference and event management business – Jill Bannon Corporate Event Management (Tas) – which specialises in boutique and mid-size conference and event management.

 She also works for one of Tasmania’s foremost charities – Cancer Council Tasmania – overseeing and coordinating a range of gala fundraising events in Tasmania.

 With over 37 years in the hospitality, tourism and event management industry, and having lived and worked in the north, on the west coast and in the south of our island, Jill is a passionate advocate for developing the conference and event business within Tasmania.

-Secretary: Rita Warrener
+Vice President: Rita Warrener

 This is Rita's seventh year on the Committee.
 She has worked in tourism for several decades across retail travel, tourism marketing and industry development.
 Her current role is Policy & Industry Manager at Tourism Tasmania.